v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 Fluxtion offers extended methods for manipulating a GroupBy instance of DataFlow node

 ## Mapping keys
-Keys can be mapped with
+Keys of GroupBy can be mapped with

 `mapKeys(Function<KEY_OLD, KEY_NEW> keyMappingFunction)`